shioyama/mobility/README.md

 `i18n` class method, which will return a model relation or dataset extended with Mobility-specific query method overrides.

-So for ActiveRecord, assuming a model:
+So for ActiveRecord, assuming a model using KeyValue as its default backend:

 ```ruby
 class Post < ApplicationRecord